 The Company accounts for its common stock subject to possible redemption in accordance with the guidance in Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity."
 Common stock subject to mandatory redemption is classified as a liability instrument and is measured at fair value.
 Conditionally redeemable common stock (including common stock that features redemption rights that is either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) is classified as temporary equity.
 At all other times, common stock is classified as stockholders' equity.
-The Company's common stock features certain redemption rights that are considered to be outside of the Company's control and subject to occurrence of uncertain future events.
+The Company's control and subject to occurrence of uncertain future events.
 Accordingly, common stock subject to possible redemption is presented at redemption value as temporary equity, outside of the stockholders' equity section of the Company's condensed consolidated balance sheets.